 To support performing arts organisations on their journey to being more inclusive and diverse, PiPA have developed a new pilot programme, PiPA Foundations.
 This pilot consists of an entry- level programme designed to support organisations of all sizes, remits and resources to develop more inclusive workplaces, informed by the needs of caregivers (parents and carers) but designed for all.
 PiPA Foundations is being piloted throughout Spring and Summer 2022 in Scotland.

-During this event two new programmes will be introduced – Creative Scotland’s Radical Care Fund and PiPA Foundations.
-This will be followed by a panel discussion which will include the following speakers:
+PiPA hosted an online launch event on 9th February, in partnership with Creative Scotland, which introdcued two new programmes - Creative Scotland’s Radical Care Fund and PiPA Foundations.
+This was followed by a panel discussion which will include the following speakers: